September 1, 2015

 "Where did you move my glasses to?"
 The question seems to imply that X saw Y take the glasses out of sight and put them elsewhere.

-Often it is the assumption that someone else moved the glasses other than the owner.
 The owner (in this case) forgot where they were left.
 Not wanting to admit that fact, it is easier to blame the other person.
 However, the accusations do not stop with blaming the loss of glasses, but also every other complaint that X has been compiling to add to the list of grievances.

 These additional distractions will justify in the X's mind the anger if the complaint is proved not valid.